kaankoken/de-practice/README.md

 ### TODO

 - [ ] Find a way to manage versioning for cargo file.
+- [ ] Add environment management for the project.
 - [ ] Add unit tests for both scripts.
 - [ ] Add CI/CD pipelines for both scripts.
 - [ ] Create badges for the project.